How are dental insurance benefits calculated?

 It seems like a win-win for the insurance companies.

-The use of UCR fees seems like a rigged advantage for insurance companies and maybe it is, maybe it isn’t.
+The use of a UCR table seems like a rigged advantage for insurance companies and maybe it is, maybe it isn’t.

 It’s easy to see how imposing a low UCR fee schedule would create a financial advantage for them.
 But at the same time, it’s obvious why a company would need to utilize some type of mechanism that can help to control/regulate their expenses.